MariaAguiar/minitester/README.md

 Instructions:
-- Place your minishell executable inside the 'minitester' folder
+- Place the 'minitester' folder next to your minishell executable
 - Enter the 'minitester' folder and run: bash ./minitester.sh